Mega Modz Rapid Fire Mod For PlayStation Controller

 6. Third digit slot is the decimals.
 See the numbers and press the mod button to exit the programming menu.

-Rapid Fire Mod is compatible with all first-person shooter games on the market such as Call Of Duty, Destiny, Fortnite, Battlefield and many other.
-It can be also compatible with 3rd person shooter games as long as the game features semi-auto guns and the fire button is the R2 button.
+Rapid Fire Mod is compatible with all first-person shooter games on the market such as Call Of Duty, Destiny, Fortnite, Battlefield, and many others.
+It can be also compatible with 3rd person shooter games as long as the game features semi-auto guns and the fire button is the R2 or R1 button.

-Having issues operating your Rapid Fire Mod?
-Visit our Help Desk for troubleshooting.
+Having issues operating your Mega Modz Controller?
+Visit our Community Forums for troubleshooting.